Loki-Xer/seoplus/Readme.md

 ## SSR Safety

 All DOM access is guarded behind a `typeof document !== "undefined"` check.
-This makes node-seo safe to use in:
+This makes seoplus safe to use in:

 - React with server-side rendering
 - Vite SSR mode